 Students who observe or suspect another student is experiencing acute emotional distress and/or might be at risk for hurting themselves or another person(s) should immediately seek assistance for that individual.
 Report of concerning behaviors will help ensure students receive timely assistance and may even help save a life.
 In life-threatening situations students should call Public Safety directly at 610-330-4444.
 In non-life-threatening situations students may contact the dean of students, Counseling or Health Centers, chaplains, or any member of the Student Life staff to seek assistance or to notify the College that a student is in need of assistance.
 Members of the community also may complete a Student of Concern form (onepard.lafayette.edu) to alert the College about concerning behaviors.

-At the time a student is required to take a leave of absence for health or safety reasons, the interim dean of students or designee will send the student the parameters and documentation requirements outlining the conditions that must be met before he or she can return to campus.
+At the time a student is required to take a leave of absence for health or safety reasons, the Dean of Students or designee will send the student the parameters and documentation requirements outlining the conditions that must be met before they can return to campus.
 To return following a required health and safety leave of absence, students must provide documentation to address the concerns of the team that necessitated the required leave of absence.
 In most cases, students also will be required to provide written documentation from a licensed mental health or medical professional attesting to their readiness to return to full-time study and to campus housing in a residential college setting as well as any recommendations for follow-up treatment and ongoing support.
-The team reserves the right to require an evaluation from a professional with expertise in the area related to the student’s concerning behavior (e.g., forensic psychology, substance abuse, etc.).
+The Dean of Students or SSIT reserve the right to require an evaluation from a professional with expertise in the area related to the student’s concerning behavior (e.g., forensic psychology, substance abuse, etc.).

 Once the student has provided the required information and is deemed ready to return, reinstatement procedures can be finalized.
 The deadline for submission of reinstatement materials is June 1 for fall semester, Nov.
 1 for spring semester, and April 1 for summer session.
 Requests for reinstatement during the semester a leave was required will be considered on a case-by-case basis and will take into account the feasibility of a student’s ability to make satisfactory academic progress toward graduation.